English Language Proficiency (ELP): WISEdata

 English language proficiency classifications must be determined by DPI-approved instruments and rubrics if schools are participating in Title III programming.

-• For students who were never ELs the value reported is expected to be 7.
+- For students who are former ELs, having demonstrated full English proficiency, the value reported is expected to be 6.

 USES: English Language Proficiency codes (ELP codes) will be used for disaggregated reporting and accountability purposes, including State Report Cards, ESSA Report Cards, and Title III.
 They are also used as a measure of the acquisition of English language proficiency and to determine the appropriate participation in WSAS.